 For Newly-Launched Keywords, Performance on Related Keywords: Does Matter

 Instead of measuring new keywords from scratch, we start with info about related ads and landing pages you already have.
 If your related keywords, ads and landing pages are in good shape, we’ll probably continue to have a high opinion of them.
+Once we have additional data, though, we’ll rely more on that.
+Having a great account will influence our initial expectations of performance, but that will be replaced once there’s enough data for us to know with more certainty.
 Always invest in growing your coverage on relevant searches, especially in areas where your ads have the potential to be high quality.

 How You Structure Your Account: Doesn’t Matter

 If it doesn’t affect user experience, it shouldn’t affect quality or Quality Score.
 Set up your account in whatever way lets you manage it best, and feel free to restructure things like campaign names or the number of ad groups as needed.
 There is no such thing as ad group-level, campaign-level or account-level Quality Score.
-Note also that breaking keywords into new ad groups or campaigns (without changing the ad text or landing page) has no effect on their Quality Score.
-But moving a keyword to a new ad group that has new ad text could change your Quality Score, because that can affect user experience.
+Note also that breaking keywords into new ad groups or campaigns (without changing the ad text or landing page) has no effect on their quality.
+But moving a keyword to a new ad group that has new ad text could change your ad quality estimations (and therefore your Quality Score), because that can affect user experience.

 Running Your Ads in Other Networks: Doesn’t Matter